-- After you have saved your poster, select Print from the File Tab. - Select the printer you want.
-In this exercise use the printer called A211\CLJ5500.
-This is the color printer in the OMERAD computer lab. - Click Printer Properties then click the Paper tab. - 4.
-In the Size is menu scroll down to 11x17 and click on it then click OK.
+- 1. After you have saved your poster, select Print from the File Tab. - 3.
+Click Page Setup.
+In the Page Setup box click Options.
+Click the Paper Size menu then select Tabloid (11x17) and click on it then click OK, and click OK again.
 You will be printing a small version of your poster on 11x17-inch paper.
 Be sure to put 11x17-inch paper in the printer! - From the Full Page Slides menu click on Scale to Fit Paper to fit the poster to the 11x17-inch paper.
 This is a very important step, because if you forget to select Scale, the printer will try to print the poster full size.